postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Users with [Editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to secret type.

-> Regardless of the type you configure for a variable, Postman stores environment and global variables as strings on its servers.
+> Regardless of the type you configure for a variable, Postman stores variables as strings on its servers.
 To learn about how Postman keeps your data safe, see [Security at Postman](https://www.postman.com/trust/security/).

 To set the variable type to secret: